adolfintel/TDF/README.md

 * `1`: kill all wine instances after the game ends

 __`TDF_START_ARGS`__
 Optional arguments to pass to Wine's start command.
 [More info](https://ss64.com/nt/start.html).
-Mostly useful to set CPU affinity for old games.
+Mostly useful to set CPU affinity for old games (in this regard, see also `TDF_WINE_MAXLOGICALCPUS`).

 Example: `TDF_START_ARGS='/AFFINITY 1'`